 My two girls are often the envy of some of the other moms in the youth group for one reason–they both have sworn off dating until they’re 18.
+(Here’s a video of my 16-year-old talking about why she’s not dating in high school).
 It’s not because they’re geeks or they’re ugly; quite the contrary.
-They’ve both been asked out many times (even though my youngest is only 13), but they both give the same answer.
+They’ve both been asked out many times, but they both give the same answer.
 They don’t date.
 Dating at this age, they say, is ridiculous.

 Several of the junior high moms keep asking my 13-year-old to convince their own girls of that fact, because they feel their girls are too boy crazy.